Currency: GBP

 Instead, secure the chain to a chain stopper, cleat or bollard on the bow when lying at anchor.

-A Chain Snubbing strop or bridle is a very good method of achieving this objective and simultaneously introducing a shock-absorbing element to the anchoring system.
+A Chain Snubbing strop or bridle is an excellent method of achieving this objective and simultaneously introducing a shock-absorbing element to the anchoring system.

 Shop for Windlasses Windlass Guides and Information How to Install a Windlass